 At 5 Spoke Creamery, we believe that like riding a bike, balance is the key to a healthy lifestyle.

-We are now the proud owners of a 100+ year old dairy farm just 1 hour from NYC.
-And, we recently became 100% solar powered, harkening back to the days when the only power on the farm was provided by the wind.
+We are the proud owners of a 100+ year old dairy farm just 1 hour from NYC.
+And, we are 100% solar powered, harkening back to the days when the only power on the farm was provided by the wind.

 From time to time we will share stories and pictures reflecting our passion for amazing cheeses, information about raw milk and life on the farm .